calanoix/flax/README.md

 ## Installation
 1. Clone this repository.
 2. Run `npm install` in the `flax-a11y` directory to set up dependencies.
-3. Open Chrome/Brave/Edge/Chromium and navigate to `chrome://extensions/`.
+3. Open Chrome/Brave/Edge/Chromium and navigate to `chrome://extensions/`, `brave://extensions/` or `edge://extensions/`.
 4. Enable **Developer mode** (top right).
 5. Click **Load unpacked** and select the `src/` directory.